-We know from decades of training and coaching that the best way to measure and regulate intensity is through a combination of noticing both breathing and heart rate.
-How do we apply that to our training?
+We know from decades of training and coaching that the best way to measure and regulate intensity, in order to stay under your Aerobic Threshold, is through a combination of monitoring your breathing and your heart rate.
+How do we apply that to training?

 Steve has worked as a professional mountain guide since 1991.
-One way he knows he’s at a pace most clients can handle, is that he can breathe with his mouth closed.
-Nose breathing is the first marker you need to understand before training; and it is called Ventillatory Threshold 1 (VT1) or the Aerobic Threshold (AeT).
-You can read part three of this series to learn more about what it means in terms of physiology.
+One way he knows he’s at a pace most clients can handle is that he can breathe with his mouth closed or carry on a conversation without losing his breath.
+This point is called the First Ventilatory Threshold 1 (VT1) or the Aerobic Threshold (AeT).
+You can read Part 3 of this series to learn more about what it means in terms of physiology.

 In reality our aerobic and anaerobic metabolic systems are always working in concert to produce the energy you need for climbing.
-The aerobic system is conditioned (trained) during the process of spending the vast majority of your training hours at and below VT1.
-The anaerobic system gets sufficient training for mountaineering by spending approximately 5% of your overall training volume between VT1 and VT2, and another 5% above VT2.
-How fast you climb, is determined, first and foremost, by the efficiency of the aerobic system.
+The aerobic system is best trained by spending the vast majority of your training hours (80–90 percent) at and below VT1/AeT.
+The anaerobic system gets sufficient training for mountaineering by spending approximately 5 percent of your overall training volume between AeT and AnT, and another 5 percent above AnT.
+How fast you climb is determined, first and foremost, by the efficiency of the aerobic system.

 - The intensity of your breathing is a direct, real-time measure of the intensity of exercise.